NorthStarUAS/FMU-Arduino/README.md

 exceptionally well for outdoor dynamic systems such as fixed wing aircraft.

-Rc-fmu is one component of a research grade autopilot system that anyone can assemble with basic soldering skills.
-Altogether, the Rice Creek UAS ecosystem provides a high quality autopilot system that ephasizes high reliability and simple code.
-It offers many advanced capabilities at a very inexpensive price point.
+fmu-arduino is one component of a research grade autopilot system that anyone can assemble with basic soldering skills.
+Altogether, the NorthStar UAS ecosystem provides a high quality autopilot system that ephasizes high reliability and simple code design.
+It offers many advanced capabilities that anyone can study and include in their own projects.

 ## Features